JAlcocerT/JAlcocerT/content/blog/tinker-android-Pixel8Pro.md

 ![alt text](/blog_img/Android/waydroid-vanilla.png)

-What can you do with it?
+What can you do with Waydroid?

-You can install the mentioned FDroid and Obtanium as mentioned above with the Pixel.
+You can install the mentioned F-Droid and/or Obtanium as mentioned above with the Pixel.

 Also, you can tell friends to send you their developed Android apks, for example from telegram: `/home/jalcocert/.var/app/org.telegram.desktop/data/TelegramDesktop/tdata/temp_data`.